Albrecht von Blumenthal: Family

 Blumenthal's first wife was Wilhelmine Hainsworth, daughter of the Yorkshire industrialist A.W.
 Hainsworth.
 They had two sons who accompanied their mother back to England following the divorce.
 One was the historian Charles Arnold-Baker, who joined the British Army when WWII broke out, both later serving in MI6.
 After divorcing on grounds of his adultery, Albrecht remarried and had a further four children, Albrecht, Viktor, Karolina and Erika.
 Albrecht is a Lutheran Pastor, and Viktor currently teaches at Marburg University in the footsteps of his father.

 Albrecht's cousin Hans-Jürgen, whom Albrecht introduced to Claus von Stauffenberg, was hanged for his part in the July Plot.

 Suicide

-A conservative and patriotic German, he found it impossible to imagine life in an occupied Fatherland.
+A conservative and patriotic German, he found it impossible to imagine life in an occupied Germany.
 In February 1945 Blumenthal fled with his second wife from the advancing American Army to Marburg and there, under a suicide pact, took the life of his wife and himself with his service pistol, on an upturned cart outside No. 12 Moltkestrasse on 28 March.